-Last Updated on 15/01/2022 by Miki Yoshida
+Last Updated on 25/06/2022 by Miki Yoshida

 What Does “DHL Shipment On Hold” Status Mean?

-A shipment is on hold if action needs to be taken to process it.
+Your DHL shipment is on hold if action needs to be taken to process it.
 Holds are given for various reasons, including:

 - A required document or signature is missing

-- Customs clearance has not been arranged
+- Customs clearance has not been arranged.

-- The shipment is not packed according to DHL standards
+- The shipment is not packed according to DHL standards.

-- A required shipment category is not selected
+- A required shipment category is not selected.

 One possible reason a shipment can be on hold is due to a lack of a signature on the shipment.
 This typically occurs when someone has been expecting a shipment but has not been home, or because the authorized person has declined to sign for the shipment.

-Other reasons could include the shipment being too heavy or large.
-This could apply in instances where someone is not legally authorized to receive the shipment, or for places where they are not allowed to receive the shipment.
-Alternately, there could be an unofficial hold on the shipment due to an unpaid invoice.
-This typically occurs when the purchaser has not paid for the shipment in full.
+A DHL shipment on hold status may result in a form being sent to the shipper with information on how to proceed.
 If you’ve been tracking a package from DHL and it has been labelled as “shipment on hold,” this usually means that there has been a problem with the shipment.
 In some cases, goods can be sent back to the sender, which will explain why your package is on hold.
 In other cases, a shipment will be put on hold to be manually processed.
-If you have a package that is on hold with DHL, there could be a variety of explanations for this status.
+If you have a package that is on hold with DHL, there could be a variety of explanations for this status as mentioned here.

 What Should You Do If You Find “DHL Shipment On Hold” Status?

-Alternatively, if you are sure that the DHL shipment is on hold because of the DHL processing the shipment, you can file a complaint with DHL customer service.
+- Alternatively, if you are sure that the DHL shipment is on hold because of the DHL processing the shipment, you can file a complaint with DHL customer service.

 How To Know If You’ve Got “DHL Shipment On Hold” Status